RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 Depending on the result you may want to discard a gene for a species or for all species.
 This can also be a first step to identify recent whole genome duplications, or ancient gene duplications.

+Useful command:
+parallel "python paralog_retriever.py namelist.txt {} > {}.paralogs.fasta" ::: < gene_list.txt 2> paralog_summary.txt
+produces summary table with the number of copies of each gene. gene_list.txt would be the list of target genes, one per line.

 ### General advice: